carynJohansen/Review_GeneExpressionLocalAdaptation/concepts.md

 * Heritability and additive variation - how much of gene expression is a heritable trait?

-### Benefits and Limitations to using gene expression to study traits
+### Benefits and limitations to using gene expression to study traits

 * Can gene expression be used to identify genes not "classically" associated with a trait?